The traditional lines between energy, transportation and technology have been blurring for years.

 Over the coming year, we expect the more responsible governments to look for new ways to improve alignment and drive integrated planning across the three sectors.
 In some cases, this will require the establishment of new structures that encourage shared investment and planning across different government departments.
 In other cases, it may be driven by focused leadership and strong policy direction.

 We also expect this year to bring some exciting developments and ideas that will continue to disrupt the way governments and consumers view energy, new transportation and technology.
-These changes will occur at the macro level (economy/city-wide) and at the micro level (individual consumer/citizen behaviours).
+These changes will occur at the macro level (economy/city-wide) and at the micro level (individual consumer/citizen behaviors).
 This will not only lead to a shifting of priorities (as we note in Trend 4), but also significant challenges as governments decide which technologies to invest in and when.

 This is the beginning of a long journey, so while there may currently be more talk than action, we believe that this is a good sign: transparency in public discourse is a necessary precursor to real change.